Contributing to AMSET¶

 We use github to host code, to track issues and feature requests, as well as accept pull requests.
 We are currently working on compiling our list of contributors.

 Pull requests are the best way to propose changes to the codebase.
 Follow the Github flow for more information on this procedure.

-The basic procedure for making a PR is: * Fork the repo and create your branch from master. * Commit your improvements to your branch and push to your Github fork (repo). * When you're finished, go to your fork and make a Pull Request.
+The basic procedure for making a PR is: * Fork the repo and create your branch from main. * Commit your improvements to your branch and push to your Github fork (repo). * When you're finished, go to your fork and make a Pull Request.
 It will automatically update if you need to make further changes.